 Beta-blockers such as propranolol work by blocking the effects of adrenaline, also known as epinephrine.
 Epinephrine is the hormone that rushes into your system when you are scared or excited.
-Think roller coaster or bungee jumping — does your heartbeat quicken?
+Think roller coaster rides or bungee jumping — does your heartbeat quicken?
 That’s just a taste of adrenaline.

 But unlike general anxiety, performance anxiety only arises in situations where you’ll be “on the spot.”
 Job interviews, presentations at work, a speech at your best friend’s wedding, a big race — any one of these can cause performance anxiety.

-You could have diagnosable performance anxiety if you’ve experienced these symptoms consistently for six months or more, it causes extreme distress, and the fear you feel is unrealistic given the circumstances at hand.
+You could have diagnosable performance anxiety if you’ve experienced these symptoms consistently for six months or more, it causes extreme distress and the fear you feel is unrealistic given the circumstances at hand.

 Our guide to dealing with performance anxiety goes into what, exactly, it is, and explores methods by which you can control it — with or without beta blockers.

 Several studies have evaluated whether propranolol and other beta blockers are sound treatments for performance anxiety.
-And many of these studies confirmed the its efficacy.
-Overall, propranolol has been found to reduce high heart rate, tremors, excessive sweating and feelings of nervousness and fear.
+And many of these studies supported the use of beta blockers like propranolol to help with performance anxiety-related symptoms.

-In another analysis, study subjects were given a propranolol dosage of 40 mg and asked to give a speech, which was videotaped.
+In another analysis, study subjects were given a propranolol dosage of 40mg and asked to give a speech, which was videotaped.
 Analyzing the video tapes and the speakers self-reported symptoms, the researchers found both physical and verbal signs of anxiety were decreased with propranolol use.

 Propranolol can also increase the effect of alcohol or other depressants.
 What this means is you may want to practice restraint if you’re thinking about throwing back cocktails after you’ve taken a propranolol.

 】Performance anxiety is not on the label for propranolol, but that doesn’t mean it’s less safe to take for that condition.

-Off-label prescribing, as it’s called, is allowed by the FDA.
-They say, “Once the FDA approves a drug, healthcare providers generally may prescribe the drug for unapproved (off-label) use when they judge it is medically appropriate for their patient.”
+The FDA says, “Once the FDA approves a drug, healthcare providers generally may prescribe the drug for unapproved (off-label) use when they judge it is medically appropriate for their patient.”